 This course examines the dysfunctions and contradictions in social institutions, structures and processes.
 The role of power in social and individual problems is emphasized.
-Pre-requisite: ENG-101

 SOC 230 Religion and Society

 The course examines the diversity of world religions and their structure and functions from the sociological perspectives.
 The role of religion in pluralistic societies will be explored.
 The conflicting trends of fundamentalism and secularization will also be addressed.
 Pre-requisite: ENG-101